 The stove must stand on a fireproof hearth and must not be situated closer than the minimum distance from combustible materials to the sides or rear above hearth level unless adequately fireproofed in accordance with local building regulations.
-If installed on a combustible floor, floor protection must be provided in the form of a non-combustible material to the minimum specifications described in the 'clearances' section (pages 12 -14) When the fire door is open, it extends beyond the flat front of the stove by 315mm.
+If installed on a combustible floor, floor protection must be provided in the form of a non-combustible material to the minimum specifications described in the 'minimum distances to combustibles' section (pages 11 & 12) When the fire door is open, it extends beyond the flat front of the stove by 497mm.